-No noise which is excessive at the property line and represents a significant increase in noise levels in the vicinity of the development so as to be incompatible with the reasonable use of the surrounding area shall be permitted.
+No noise which is excessive at the property line, represents a significant increase in noise levels in the vicinity of the development and is incompatible with the reasonable use of the surrounding area shall be permitted.

-Additionally, within primarily residential districts within the Town of Bristol (HDR, VR):
+Within primarily residential districts within the Town of Bristol (HDR, VR):

-- 1. All equipment used within (manufacturing equipment) or associated with a structure (exhaust fans, transformers, other operating fixtures) shall not increase the average decibel level, when the equipment is operating, at the property line by greater than 5 decibels.
-Sustained nighttime noise should not increase above 50 decibels at the property line. - 2.
-Facilities shall be designed to reduce the need for truck back-up signals; - 3.
-Trucks shall not be allowed to idle after 7:00p.m. or before 7:00 a.m. for extended periods of time. - 4.
-Outdoor equipment shall not be operated for extensive periods of time after 7:00p.m. or before 7:00 a.m. - 5.
+1. All equipment used within (manufacturing equipment) or associated with a structure (exhaust fans, transformers, other operating fixtures) shall not increase the average decibel level, when the equipment is operating, at the property line by greater than 5 decibels.
+Sustained nighttime noise should not increase above 50 decibels at the property line.

+- 2. Facilities shall be designed to reduce the need for truck back-up signals. - 3.
+Trucks shall not be allowed to idle after 7:00p.m. or before 7:00 a.m. for greater than 15 minutes. - 4.
+Outdoor manufacturing equipment shall not be operated for extensive periods of time after 7:00p.m. or before 7:00 a.m. - 5.
 These standards shall not apply to exempt uses, like agricultural or forestry uses.